Giant cell arteritis

-- Physical exam.
 In addition to asking about your symptoms and medical history, your doctor is likely to perform a thorough physical exam, paying particular attention to your temporal arteries.
-Often, one or both of these arteries are tender with a reduced pulse and a hard, cord-like feel and appearance.
+Often, one or both of these arteries are tender, with a reduced pulse and a hard, cordlike feel and appearance.

-Blood tests.
-If your doctor thinks you might have giant cell arteritis, you're likely to have a blood test that checks your erythrocyte sedimentation rate — commonly referred to as the sed rate.
-This test measures how quickly red blood cells fall to the bottom of a tube of blood.
-Red cells that drop rapidly may indicate inflammation in your body.
+- Erythrocyte sedimentation rate.
+Commonly referred to as the sed rate, this test measures how quickly red blood cells fall to the bottom of a tube of blood.
+Red cells that drop rapidly might indicate inflammation in your body.

-Imaging tests may be used for diagnosing giant cell arteritis and for monitoring your response to treatment.
-Possible tests include:
+These might be used to diagnose giant cell arteritis and to monitor your response to treatment.
+Tests might include:

 - Doppler ultrasound.
 This test uses sound waves to produce images of blood flowing through your blood vessels.

 - Positron emission tomography (PET).
-Using an intravenous tracer solution that contains a tiny amount of radioactive material, a PET scan can produce detailed images of your blood vessels and highlight areas of inflammation.
+If your doctor suspects you might have giant cell arteritis in large arteries, such as your aorta, he or she might recommend PET.
+This test uses an intravenous tracer solution that contains a tiny amount of radioactive material.
+A PET scan can produce detailed images of your larger blood vessels and highlight areas of inflammation.

-Some symptoms, particularly headache, may return during this tapering period.
-This is also the point at which many people also develop symptoms of polymyalgia rheumatica.
+Some symptoms, particularly headaches, may return during this tapering period.
+This is the point at which many people also develop symptoms of polymyalgia rheumatica.
 Such flares can usually be treated with slight increases in the corticosteroid dose.
-Your doctor may also suggest a drug called methotrexate, which may help reduce the side effects of corticosteroids.
+Your doctor might also suggest an immune-suppressing drug called methotrexate (Trexall).

-Corticosteroids can lead to a number of serious side effects, such as osteoporosis, high blood pressure and muscle weakness.
-To counter these potential side effects, your doctor is likely to monitor your bone density and may prescribe calcium and vitamin D supplements or other medications to help prevent bone loss.
-Your doctor is also likely to monitor your blood pressure and may recommend an exercise program, diet changes and medication to keep blood pressure within a normal range.
-Most side effects go away when the corticosteroid treatment is tapered and stopped.
+Corticosteroids can lead to serious side effects, such as osteoporosis, high blood pressure and muscle weakness.
+To counter potential side effects, your doctor is likely to monitor your bone density and might prescribe calcium and vitamin D supplements or other medications to help prevent bone loss.

 Lifestyle and home remedies

-- Get regular checkups.
-See your doctor to check for side effects of treatment and development of any complications.
+- Get checkups.
+See your doctor regularly to check for side effects of treatment and development of complications.

 - Ask about aspirin.
-Ask your doctor about taking between 75 and 150 milligrams of aspirin daily.
-Taken daily, low-dose aspirin may reduce the risk of blindness and stroke.
+Ask your doctor about taking between 75 and 150 mg of aspirin daily.
+Taken daily, low-dose aspirin might reduce the risk of blindness and stroke.

 Coping and support

 Learning everything you can about giant cell arteritis and its treatment can help you feel more in control of your condition.
-Your health care team can answer your questions, and online support groups may also be of help.
-Know the possible side effects of any medication you take, and report any changes in your health to your doctor.
+Your health care team can answer your questions, and online support groups might also be of help.
+Know the possible side effects of the medications you take, and report any changes in your health to your doctor.